-Individuals with CTE may show symptoms of dementia, such as memory loss, aggression, confusion and depression, which may appear years or many decades after the trauma.
-In the case of blast injury, a single exposure to a blast and the subsequent violent movement of the head in the blast wind can cause the condition.
+It is believed that individuals with CTE may show symptoms of dementia, such as memory loss, aggression, confusion and depression, which may appear years or many decades after the trauma.

-Today, CTE is most commonly found in professional athletes participating in the NFL, NHL and pro wrestling.
+Previously called dementia pugilistica (DP), i.e. "punch-drunk syndrome" it was believed the condition only impacted boxers who stayed in the ring too long.
+Today, however, CTE is seemingly more commonly found in professional athletes participating in the NFL, NHL and pro wrestling.

 Chris Benoit, Junior Seau, Dave Duerson and Gary Goodridge

 In 2007, famed wresler Chris Benoit killed his wife and son before taking his own life.
 After tests were conducted on Benoit's brain, results showed it was so severely damaged it resembled the brain of an 85-year-old Alzheimer's patient."
 He was reported to have had an advanced form of dementia with caused extreme depression and made him a threat to himself and others.
 Hence, it was concluded that repeated concussions can lead to dementia, which can contribute to severe behavioral problems.

 Former football stars Junior Seau and Dave Duerson committed suicide with a self-inflicted gunshots in 2012 and 2011, respectively.
 And when the brains of both men were donated to science, studies showed Seau and Duerson suffered a neurodegenerative disorders.
 In Seau's case, it was determined he suffered from CTE.
 Moreover, a host of living former NFL players, including Dallas Cowboy great Tony Dorsett, are believed to have CTE.